Doctor of Osteopathic Medicine

-Yes; Applicants must earn a baccalaureate degree prior to matriculation.
-A minimum of 90 hours or 75 percent of the required credits for a degree accredited by an agency recognized by the United States Department of Education.
+Yes; However, applicants must earn a baccalaureate degree prior to matriculation.
+When applying 75 percent of the required credits for a degree accredited by an agency recognized by the United States Department of Education.

 No. Students with non-science majors who have completed the required pre-requisites are eligible for application and admission.

-The last date to submit a secondary application is April 1st, unless otherwise noted from the Office of Admissions.
+The last date to submit a secondary application is March 15, unless otherwise noted by the Office of Admissions.
 We encourage applicants to complete the secondary application as soon as possible as interview slots may fill up quickly.

-Note: Secondary applications are given by invitation only.
+Note: Secondary applications are granted by invitation only.

 You are not able to change information on your secondary application once it has been submitted.
-If you have not submitted and are having trouble logging in, you must use the username and password provided to you and then it will prompt you to enter your email and password.
-If you continue to have problems, please contact the Office of Admissions.
+If you have questions, please contact the Office of Admissions.

-Once we have received your secondary application, application fee or waiver, required letters of recommendation, official MCAT scores and all other supporting documents, the complete applicant files are sent for review.
-Applicants will receive either an invitation for an interview or a notice of regret.
-If selected for an interview, applicants will be notified via phone or email and will have the opportunity to select an interview date.
-Interviews are typically conducted from August through April.
-We highly recommend submitting all application materials at least 4 weeks prior to the deadline.
+Once we have received your secondary application, an application fee or waiver, required letters of recommendation, official MCAT scores, and all other supporting documents, the complete applicant files are sent for review.
+If selected for an interview, applicants will be notified via email and will have the opportunity to select an interview date.
+Interviews are typically conducted from September through April (subject to change).
+We highly recommend submitting all application materials at least 4 weeks prior to the deadline (March 15).

-You are responsible for coordinating with this service to ensure that we receive at least one letter of recommendation from a premed advisor/committee or science Ph.D. faculty member (i.e. Biology, Chemistry, Physics).
+You are responsible for coordinating with this service to ensure that we receive at least one letter of recommendation from a pre-med advisor, pre-health committee or science Ph.D. faculty member (i.e. Biology, Chemistry, Physics).
 Additionally, we require a letter of recommendation from a physician (MD or DO).

 Yes, we prefer letters to be submitted through AACOMAS.
-However, we will also accept letters of recommendation submitted through Interfolio, Virtual Eval or mail.
+However, we will also accept letters of recommendation submitted through Interfolio, email or mail.

 A pre-med committee letter is not required.
 Applicants who do not have a pre-med advisor will need to submit a letter of recommendation from a science Ph.D. faculty member (i.e. Biology, Chemistry, Physics) or pre-health advisor.